Medical Policy: 02.01.32

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Autologous platelet-derived growth factors (APDGF) also referred to as platelet rich plasma (PRP), platelet gel, platelet rich concentrate, autologous platelet gel, or platelet releasate, have been investigated for the treatment of multiple conditions including but not limited to chronic wound care and orthopedic indications to enhance healing.
+Autologous platelet-derived growth factors (APDGF) also referred to as platelet rich plasma (PRP), platelet gel, autologous platelet gel, platelet rich concentrate, or platelet releasate, have been proposed for the treatment of multiple conditions including but not limited to chronic wound care and orthopedic indications (degenerative cartilage lesions; tendonitis; joint capsular injuries; plantar fasciitis; soft tissue trauma (e.g. tendon and ligament ruptures); fractures; osteoarthritis of the knee; muscle injuries and disorders) to enhance healing.

 Autologous platelet concentrate suspended in plasma, also known as platelet-rich plasma (PRP), is prepared from whole blood collected from the patient using a standard peripheral vein puncture procedure followed by simple centrifuge or filtration techniques that remove most of the larger cells (white and red blood cells) and the majority of the fluid, and concentrate the platelets in a small volume of plasma (the liquid component of the blood).
 The concentration of platelets and, thereby, the concentration of growth factors can be 5 to 10 times greater or richer than usual.
 Many different methods exist for preparing PRP.